bisforboman/exjobb/Thesis/Outline_v3.md

 ### Scope and Limitations

-*explain what I didnt consider*

 ### Thesis Structure

-*explain the order that things are presented of the thesis*

 ## Background

 ### Wireless Sensor Network (WSN)

-*explain WSNs and their usage*

 ### Over-collection

 Over-collection is the event when a process collects more data than it requires to function properly.
 The event is very example-specific and will depend heavily upon collection-process but some basic examples of over-collection can be: